 Right next to Waterfront Park along Elliott Bay, the Seattle Aquarium is a great place to spend some time indoors and explore the sea life of the Pacific Northwest.
-They are non-profit organization, self described as “The region’s premier resource for hands-on marine experiences and conservation education, the Seattle Aquarium offers fun, exciting ways to discover more about the amazing Puget Sound and our world’s one big ocean.”
+They are a non-profit organization, self-described as “The region’s premier resource for hands-on marine experiences and conservation education, the Seattle Aquarium offers fun, exciting ways to discover more about the amazing Puget Sound and our world’s one big ocean.”
 The Seattle Aquarium has many educational programs, and their conservation efforts in the local area are a big part of what they do.

 7. Take a tour of Safeco Field, home of the Seattle Mariners

 If you’ve got baseball fans in your family, the tour of Safeco Field is pretty cool!
-My son is a big baseball fan and player, so it was pretty cool to be able to go into the Seattle Mariners and visitors dugouts, behind the scenes where players, warm up, the press box, the umpires box, and directly onto the field to see what the Mariners see when they play.
+My son is a big baseball fan and player, so it was pretty cool to be able to go into the Seattle Mariners and visitors dugouts, behind the scenes where players, warm-up, the press box, the umpires box, and directly onto the field to see what the Mariners see when they play.
 It’s so much bigger than we thought!
 The day we went was the day they were retiring Ken Griffey Jr’s number and inducting him into the Hall of Fame.
 You can see them rolling out the #24 sign onto the field, game time was later that evening.

-Located near the Seattle Center, the Seattle Children’s Museum is a great place to go to get some hands on learning and play time for the kids.
+Located near the Seattle Center, the Seattle Children’s Museum is a great place to go to get some hands-on learning and playtime for the kids.
 This 22,000 square foot museum houses lots of exhibits and programs for families to enjoy and get creative with.
 Kids can explore different themes and use their imaginations to build forts, paint and create works of art, and even climb a mountain! the museum is indoors, making this a good place to escape the summer heat or a rainy day.
 The last hour of the day is free for families, they just ask for a donation of whatever your family can afford.

 9. Check out the grossly interesting gum wall (free)